Wall Street isn’t afraid of a President Trump – at least for now.

 What was a flight to safety in the very early hours of Wednesday quickly turned into a risk-on rally by the closing bell.

-The yield on the 10-year U.S. Treasury bond, which moves inversely to its price, rose 0.208 percentage point to 2.07%, the highest level since 2013.
+The yield on the 10-year U.S. Treasury note, which moves inversely to its price, rose 0.208 percentage point to 2.07%, the highest level since 2013.
 The move in the Treasury note was a total reversal from yields that touched 1.7% in the overnight hours.
-With a measured selloff in Asian and European equity markets, U.S. stocks clawed back steep losses after dropping as much as 5% overnight.
+With a measured selloff in Asian and European equity markets, U.S. stocks staged a reversal after dropping as much as 5% overnight.

 The VIX, an often cited gauge of Wall Street’s expectation for market volatility over the next 30 days, dropped to 15.2 on Wednesday after spiking to 22 days before the election.
 An normal level for the so-called fear gauge is around 12.